Brett Kimmorley: 2000s

 The start of 2005 looked extremely promising for the club, with Cronulla and Kimmorley winning the first 6 games in a row to be on top of the NRL Ladder.
 However, after Kimmorley's selection for New South Wales Rugby League team in the first State of Origin match, in which he threw the fateful intercept ball to hand Queensland a victory, his confidence was seemingly shattered and his club form suffered badly.
 Only Cronulla's excellent first half of the season and favourable results prevented them from falling out of finals contention.

 2006 was an unhappy one for Kimmorley, failing to regain his spot at halfback for both representative teams (New South Wales and Australia) the Sharks struggled to maintain their strong start to the season, plummeting from 2nd place on the ladder to lose 10 games in a row and finish 12th on the ladder.

 In 2007, Kimmorley's chance for success improved mainly from the signing of new coach Ricky Stuart a former representative halfback himself.
 Kimmorley was selected as halfback for the 2007 New South Wales State of Origin team for games 2 and 3, after Jarrod Mullen was dropped due to injury.

-Kimmorley was again linked with a move to the Widnes Vikings if they got into Super League, but this move did not go through.

 Kimmorley agreed to move to the Canterbury-Bankstown Bulldogs on a two-year deal from the 2009 season.
 Kimmorley played a senior role at the club.
 Kimmorley was also in line for captain of the Bulldogs.
-On 26 August 2010 he announced his retirement from the NRL effective at the end of the season.
+On 26 August 2010, he announced his retirement from the NRL effective at the end of the season.